bryanbraun/bryanbraun.github.io/_posts/2021-09-21-i-keep-making-things-out-of-checkboxes.md

 A bit of background: back in pre-pandemic 2020, I went to [the Recurse Center](https://www.recurse.com/) for a week and built [Checkboxland](https://www.bryanbraun.com/checkboxland/), a JavaScript library that lets you display text and animations on a checkbox grid.
 It was a fun little project.
 I made some demos, [blogged about it]({{site.url}}/2020/06/06/checkboxland/), and ultimately put it on the shelf where I didn't touch it for about a year.

-Eventually, I was feeling desperate for a fun coding diversion so picked it back up again.
+Eventually, I was feeling desperate for a fun coding diversion so I picked it back up again.
 I wanted to try making better and more complex animations so I started building a ripple effect, and got hooked.

 ## Mathematical Animations